Dossiya-SE/Dossiya-SE/README.md

 - Dignity is the objective
 - Urgency is a formal design constraint
 - Scientific evidence precedes major decisions
-- Code must be compact, testable and reproducible
 - Local capability and data sovereignty are engineering requirements